 Each parent would have a quota of 160 days of parental allowance.
 There are six allowance days in a week, meaning the model would result in 12.8 months of parental allowance per child.
-A maximum of 63 allowance days would be transferable to the other parent.
+A maximum of 63 allowance days would be transferable to the other parent, for example.
 In addition, a 40-day pregnancy allowance would be added to cover the end of pregnancy, meaning there would be a total of over 14 months of allowance days.
 Single parents would be entitled to both quotas.
-Twins, triplets, and other multiple births would be the only exception to the model: in these families, the allowance quota would be extended by 78 allowance days for the second child and every subsequent child.
+They could transfer 126 allowance days.
+Twins, triplets, and other multiple births would be an exception to the model: in these families, the allowance quota would be extended by 84 allowance days for the second child and every subsequent child.

 Flexibility in the use of parental allowance would increase considerably.
 The names of the parental allowances would change.